googleapis/google-api-php-client/README.md

 If X is a feature of the library, file away!
 If X is an example of using a specific service, the best place to go is to the teams for those specific APIs - our preference is to link to their examples rather than add them to the library, as they can then pin to specific versions of the library.
 If you have any examples for other APIs, let us know and we will happily add a link to the README above!

-### Why does Google_..._Service have weird names? ###
+### Why do some Google\Service classes have weird names? ###

-The _Service classes are generally automatically generated from the API discovery documents: https://developers.google.com/discovery/.
+The _Google\Service_ classes are generally automatically generated from the API discovery documents: https://developers.google.com/discovery/.
 Sometimes new features are added to APIs with unusual names, which can cause some unexpected or non-standard style naming in the PHP classes.

 ### How do I deal with non-JSON response types? ###